Price: £95 PLUS VAT

 This conference will examine the priorities for improving provision for children in care, and care leavers, in Scotland.

-With a keynote contribution from Maree Todd MSP, Minister for Children and Young People, it is bringing together key stakeholders with policymakers to discuss key findings from the Independent Care Review, launched by the Government.
+It is bringing together key stakeholders with policymakers - including the Minister for Children and Young People - to discuss key findings from the independent Care Review, launched by the Government.

 The Review examined the current system, produced proposals for its reform, and made recommendations on the level of investment required.

 We expect discussion to focus on the way forward for implementing the Review’s recommendations following the recent establishment of an Independent Oversight Body - The Promise - to oversee the process and reports that a plan for implementation will be drawn up by the end of the year and then presented for approval.